jlacasa/Millennial/pages/about.md

 permalink: /about
 ---

-Millennial is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
-You can find everything you need to get started under documentation.
-For more information on how to install and use this theme, check out [the documentation]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}).
+I am a PhD student at Kansas State University.
+The purpose of this website is to communicate my research in the simplest way possible, so that people can get the most out of it.

+### A little bit about myself:
+I was born in Buenos Aires, Argentina.
+I enjoy spending time with friends, playing different types of sports, reading and cooking.